jtanx/fontforge/doc/sphinx/ui/dialogs/generate.rst

 If you leave [] Validate Before Saving checked then FontForge will attempt to validate your font.
 If it passes then FontForge will save it without bothering you further, but if it fails FontForge will give you the option of reviewing errors and fixing them.
-It will pop up a :doc:`validation window <validation>`.
+It will pop up a :doc:`validation window </ui/dialogs/validation>`.

 If you check [] Append a FONTLOG entry then a text area will open up in which you can create a new FONTLOG entry to be appended to the end of the FONTLOG.